d0x65viant/HexAutoReplace/README.md

 # HexAutoReplace
-An automated hex editor designed to replace bytes.

 A small script created for personal use.
 The purpose of this program is to automatically edit (replace) bytes using a file with offsets and bytes (in hexadecimal form).